Marvin the Tap-Dancing Horse: Telecast and home media

 In Canada, it aired on Teletoon (now Cartoon Network).
 In China, it aired on CCTV3.
 The show aired on PBS in the U.S. as a part of the PBS Kids Bookworm Bunch from 2000 until 2004.
 Three years later, now-defunct Qubo aired the show until 2020.
 In the United Kingdom, the show also aired on Tiny Pop.
-In the mid-2000s, Our Time Family Entertainment released the show on both VHS and DVD.
-The entire series was officially released onto YouTube on Treehouse TV's channel.
-As of 2023, the show is now streaming on Tubi.
+In the mid-2000s, Our Time Family Entertainment (a family-oriented division of anime licensing company FUNimation Productions) released the show on both VHS and DVD.
+The entire series was officially released onto YouTube on Treehouse TV's channel. from 2023 to 2026, the show was streaming on Tubi.